Finding Family Roots in Poland

 I would.

-The farm in still there.
+Their farm in still there.

-But only thing left after my ancestors are the tombstones and the documents stashed in church vaults.
+But the only thing left after my ancestors are the tombstones and the documents stashed in church vaults.
 So I dove into, much popular now, genealogy.

 Here is a plaque from my parents’ grave.
 The grave is located in Camarillo, in California.
 I know, I put it there.

 This is a gravestone from my grandparents’ burial place.
 It is in Sonsk, some fifty miles north of Warsaw.
 It is located in the graveyard at a beautiful church, where all the weddings, funerals and baptisms of my family for centuries took place.
-The church reminded of all the magnificent gothic sanctuaries I had seen in South and West of Europe.
+The church reminded of all the magnificent gothic sanctuaries I had seen in the South and West of Europe.

-The cross, which you can see high on the tower, was put there by my grandfather, Leon, as my father, Stanislaw, proudly related to me.
+The cross, which you can see high on the tower, was put there by my grandfather, Leon, as my father, Stanisław, proudly related to me.
 So, with the help of the internet, I invaded the riches of the archives of their church.
-The history of the parish is as long as is turbulent.
+The history of the parish is as long as it is turbulent.
 This Catholic parish was established in the eleventh century there, which is remarkable since the country was formally established in 966 AD.
-On 14th of April, our prince, Mieszko, was coronated and we achieved a status of an independent nation.
+On the 14th of April, our prince, Mieszko, was crowned, and we achieved a status of an independent nation.
 For the ceremonies, the bishop came from Rome.
 This was not only a religious milestone, but also a political move, not to become dependent on Germany or Russia.

-There were countless wars ravaging our farm with troops marching through the land in all the directions.
+There were countless wars ravaging our farm, with troops marching through the land in all the directions.
 The church was destroyed in 1598 by a hurricane, and in addition, many times the building was vandalized during the wars.
 The invaders came from everywhere: the Germans, the Russians, the Swedes and even our friends from Lithuania took a part in the fighting.
-The last building was erected in 1904-1905, and it was then when my grandfather carried the cross on the top of a tall tower.
-I could imagine twenty-some years Leon, climbing the ladders, carrying the huge cross probably strapped to his back, while the rest of congregation watched from below.
+The last building was erected in 1904-1905, and it was then when my grandfather carried the cross to the top of a tall tower.
+I could imagine twenty-some years Leon, climbing the ladders, carrying the huge cross probably strapped to his back, while the rest of the congregation watched from below.
 I could see his mother, Wiktoria, holding the rosary, and praying for his safety.
-I could also see his father, Julian, yelling the words of encouragement, and announcing to everyone who did and didn’t want to hear “That’s my boy!”
+I could also see his father, Julian, yelling the words of encouragement, and announcing to everyone who did and didn’t want to hear, “That’s my boy!”

 But what about Leon’s father?
 I had to dig deeper.